MiLight

-MiLight (未来, Mirai) is the fourth solo studio album by Japanese hip hop producer DJ Krush.
+MiLight (未来, Mirai) is the fourth solo studio album by Japenese hip hop producer DJ Krush.
 It was released in 1996.
 It peaked at number 100 on the UK Albums Chart.

 Critical reception

 Ned Raggett of AllMusic gave the album 4 stars out of 5, calling it "a fairly good effort, as always with Krush's brand of jazz-tinged, heavy, druggy breakbeats and scratches at the center of things."